jekyll/jekyll/docs/_docs/installation/windows.md

 If you are using Windows 10 version 1607 or later, another option to run Jekyll is by [installing](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) the Windows Subsystem for Linux.

+{: .note .info}
-*Note:* You must have [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about) enabled.
+You must have [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about) enabled.

 First let's make sure all our packages / repositories are up to date.
 Open a new Command Prompt instance, and type the following: